-In 2023, the Parent Company assigned accounts receivable with recourse as collateral with its short-term loan discounting agreement with a bank.
-The outstanding balance of the assigned accounts receivable amounted to ₱230.8 million as of December 31, 2023 (see Note 16).
+In 2024 and 2023, the Parent Company assigned accounts receivable with recourse as collateral with its short-term loan discounting agreement with a bank.
+The outstanding balance of the assigned accounts receivable amounted to ₱250.1 million and ₱230.8 million as of December 31, 2024 and 2023, respectively (see Note 16).